We have players from all walks of life and backgrounds, various age groups (students to seniors), and skill levels.

 Badminton WA equivalent: C Grade

 Social players who typically have more than a year’s worth of badminton under their belt.
-Able to execute basic badminton shots and sustain rallies.
+Able to consistently execute basic badminton shots and sustain rallies.
 These players still are working on their control and power.
 They typically lack footwork and struggle to play backhand shots.

 These players generally aren’t too concerned about winning or losing, but enjoying themselves socially or getting some exercise.